syphon-lang/syphon/docs/built-ins.md

 - length

-Gives you the length of an array or a string or a hash map, if any thing other than that is provided it will return none
+Gives you the length of an array or a string or a map, if any thing other than that is provided it will return none

 ```
 arr = [1, 2, 3]